landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 1. You cannot seek in the file reader.
 2. The offsets do not map cleanly to the on-disk representation and aren't really used other than for position tracking.
 3. The sizes (at least in the file table, and I soon realized in the export data) are incorrect.
 4. We know `GameEngine` is the first object requested by the C++ side of the game and is export index `0xEFB` in the `Engine` package.
+It may not be the first object actually _parsed_, but it's the first object requested.

-Now, to achieve my goal of dumping these files I attempted to simply sum the size of these exports... but trying a combination of that calculated size + any of the `{end_of_export_table, start_of_file}` offsets landed me in weird places with other Unreal Engine Package files inbetween.
+Now, to achieve my goal of dumping these files I attempted to simply sum the size of these exports... but trying a combination of that calculated size + any of the `{end_of_export_table, start_of_file}` offsets landed me in weird places with other Linker files in-between.

-By referencing [Unreal-Library](https://github.com/EliotVU/Unreal-Library) to help fill in some of the blanks while tracing the game engine flow the following high-level parsing logic can be observed:
+By referencing [Unreal-Library](https://github.com/EliotVU/Unreal-Library) to help fill in some of the blanks, I observed the following high-level parsing logic in the game engine:

 1. An exported object is requested by the game.
 If it isn't loaded already, the export is lazy loaded.
 2. Lazy loading requires resolving the `super` type's object.
 For some things this is the `Class` or `Struct` base types, for other things this is a different parent class which will eventually have `Class` as its parent type.